stoic-llama/capstone-dashboard-ui/README.md

-This was forked from Bob's Programming Academy for a simpler version of Bob's dashboard for the capstone project.
+This was forked from Bob's Programming Academy for a simpler version of Bob's dashboard for the ccsu capstone project.

 ### Copyright and License